Bay

 What is Bay in Architecture?

 The term bay comes from Old French baie, meaning an opening or hole.
-Any division of a building between vertical lines or planes Or between architectural elements, especially the entire space included between two adjacent supports.
+Any division of a building between vertical lines, planes or between architectural elements, especially the entire space included between two adjacent supports.
 The space between two columns, or pilasters, or from the pier to pier in a church, including that part of the vaulting or ceiling between them, is known as a bay.

 Use of term Bay in Architecture/Construction